 Lavender is most famous for its beauty and lovely fragrance.
 It can be used as an ingredient in homemade soap, shampoos, lotions, perfumes and much more.

 It is also used for a variety of medicinal and therapeutic purposes, such as for calming, and to induce sleep.
-The essential oils in these plants have many medicinal properties, and are often used as antiseptics and for stress relief, helping with insomnia, reducing blood pressure and heart rate, improving bronchial asthma, and to reduce hot flashes in menopause etc.
+The essential oils in these plants have many medicinal properties, and are often used as antiseptics and for stress relief, helping with insomnia, reducing blood pressure and heart rate, improving bronchial asthma, and reducing hot flashes in menopause, etc.

 Just like the Romans did in the past, lavender can be used as a natural pest repellent near patios and porches.
 The scent repels mosquitoes, flies, fleas and other insects while attracting the more desirable ones like butterflies and bees.

 Lavender has been used for centuries as a delicious flavoring in both sweet and savory foods.
 English lavenders are the best varieties for cooking purposes, and both the buds and leaves can be used fresh or dried.